 What is Wealthfront?

-Wealthfront is a robo-advisor.
+Wealthfront is a robo-advisor offering three fully automated software services: free financial planning, investment management and short-term cash management.
 It uses technology, portfolio theory, and algorithms to match investment selections to an individual’s financial goals and risk tolerance.
-The company was founded in 2008 and is the second largest robo-advisor on the market.
-It currently manages $10 billion in assets (as of March 2018).
+The company was founded in 2011 and is the second largest robo-advisor on the market.
+It currently manages $12 billion in assets (as of March 2019).

-Wealthfront’s investment strategy is developed by industry-leading professionals.
+When it comes to Wealthfront’s core product, investment management, its strategy is developed by industry-leading professionals.
 Their Chief Investment Advisor, Burton Malkiel, is the author of A Random Walk Down Wall Street and a senior economist at Princeton University.

 When you sign up with Wealthfront, you answer a questionnaire that helps the company determine your personal goals and risk tolerance.
 They need to know a little bit about you to choose investments that are appropriate for you (or for your situation).